All Episodes

 Very few of them want to get out in front on big issues, on difficult issues, on controversial issues.

-Uh the the they want to take the easy option.
+They want to take the easy option.

-Uh that was Milton Friedman's great insight into the political scene.
+That was Milton Friedman's great insight into the political scene.

 And then what happened?

-We saw the usual bipartisan mumbo jumbo from Dick Luger on the start treaty.
+We saw the usual bipartisan mumbo jumbo from Dick Luger on the Start Treaty.

-Olympia snow is the wrong person.
+Olympia Snow is the wrong person.

-Dick Luger is the wrong person, but we're stuck with them.
+Dick Luger is the wrong person.

 They ain't going anywhere.

-But the point is, until that happens, you've got to create a climate in in which the wrong people are forced to do the right things.
+But the point is, until that happens, you've got to create a climate in which the wrong people are forced to do the right things.

-And somehow the longer this lame duck session went on, the worse it got.
+And somehow, the longer this lame duck session went on, the worse it got.

 And we weren't doing that.

-Uh oh, you oh, it's great, isn't it?
+Oh, it's great, isn't it?

-That's what pe people want people want the job to be undone.
+People want the job to be undone.

-That's what they voted for on November the second.
+That's what they voted for on November the 2nd.

 They voted to send people to Washington to get the job undone.